Mizuiky/2D-Platform/README.md

 **<h1 align="center"> Platform 2D Project </h1>**

-This project is part of my learnings in the Profission Game Design and Unity Developer course at EBAC, made to improve my Unity skills in 2D projects.
+This project is part of my learnings in the Profession Game Design and Unity Developer course at EBAC, made to improve my Unity skills in 2D projects.

 **<h2 align="center">Implemented Features</h2>**